 Criminal Defense

-Taylor & Phillips advocates for defendants and protects their constitutional rights across all of Greene County, Christian County and Webster County.
-Call our Springfield office today at (417) 487-4244 or contact us online for a consultation.
+Scott G. Taylor Attorney at Law advocates for defendants and protects their constitutional rights across all of Greene County, Christian County and Webster County, Missouri.
+Call our Springfield law office today at (417) 487-4244 or contact us online for a consultation.

 Whether they are facing felony charges or misdemeanor offenses, defendants might feel prejudged by those around them.
 The community, neighbors–even their own family and friends–might presume the worst.
 The good news is this–the American justice system cannot.
 Our system was structured to favor defendants–but that ideal can only become reality when there is a defense attorney ready to be an aggressive advocate for their client.